 Coker has made national headlines for the program since arriving in the Alamo City in March 2009.
 Numerous national stories and “UTSA Football: The Birth of a Program” — a six-part series that aired on FOX Sports (FS) Southwest — have depicted the former Miami head coach’s effort to build an FBS team from scratch.
 The program’s weekly magazine show, “UTSA Football Insider,” began airing during the 2012 season on FS Southwest and Comcast SportsNet Houston.

-The Okemah, Okla., native also played a key role in helping UTSA land invitations to the WAC and Conference USA, which it will join on July 1, 2013, and he has helped compile future non-conference schedules that include some of college football’s heavy hitters.
+The Okemah, Okla., native also played a key role in helping UTSA land invitations to the WAC and Conference USA, which it joined on July 1, 2013, and he has helped compile future non-conference schedules that include some of college football’s heavy hitters.

 Coker’s expertise has been recognized by his coaching colleagues, as he served as an assistant coach for Team Texas under former Dallas Cowboys standout Bill Bates in the 2011 NFL Players Association Game, which featured draft-eligible senior college players.
 He also has been a guest speaker at numerous coaching conventions.

 Before UTSA named Coker its first head coach, he spent two seasons as a college football analyst for ESPN.

 Prior to that, Coker arguably was one of the nation’s top head coaches from 2001-06 at Miami (Fla.).
 He posted a 60-15 record (.800) in his six seasons, including wins in his first 24 games (first coach since Walter Camp in 1888-89 to do so), and led the Hurricanes to the 2001 National Championship in his first season, becoming just the second coach in NCAA history to do so and the first in 53 years.